 We were once again blessed with terrific weather as we departed Cooperstown for the two-and-a-half-hour drive to Hyde Park.
 We crossed the Hudson at the town of Catskill and headed south, taking in more great scenery.
 At a couple stops we had noticed that the State of New York’s tourism folks were extolling the virtues of their upstate, and for good reason.
 The countryside was beautiful, the towns and villages picturesque.
 By mid-morning we arrived in the town of Hyde Park and checked into our hotel, the Quality Inn, just down the road from FDR’s home.

 The Roosevelt family had been prominent in New York state for generations by the time Franklin was born in 1882.
 The first to come to America was Claes Maartenszen van Rozenfelt, who emigrated from the Netherlands and settled on Manhattan around 1648.
 He bought a 48-acre farm that included the site of the future Empire State Building.
 His son Nicholas was the first to Anglicize the family’s surname to Roosevelt and also the first to get into politics, serving as an alderman.
 Nicholas’ son Johannes would sire what would become the Oyster Bay branch of the family, which produced Theodore Roosevelt, while his son Jacobus was responsible for the Hyde Park branch, from which came Franklin.
 Thus, the two presidents were fifth cousins.
-Although the Hyde Park Roosevelts were staunch Democrats and the Oyster Bay Roosevelts were Republicans, Franklin brought the two branches closer together by marrying TR’s niece, Eleanor, who was the daughter of Theodore’s younger brother Elliott, who had died when Eleanor was ten.
+Although the Hyde Park Roosevelts were staunch Democrats and the Oyster Bay Roosevelts were Republicans, Franklin brought the two branches closer together by marrying TR’s niece.
+Eleanor Roosevelt was the daughter of Theodore’s younger brother Elliott, who had died when Eleanor was ten.
+The wedding took place at the New York City home of Eleanor’s grandmother on St. Patrick’s Day in 1905.
+President Theodore Roosevelt gave the bride away.

 FDR’s home, Springwood, was purchased by his father James in 1866 for $40,000.
 This was at a time when a factory worker might earn a dollar a day.
-In today’s money that would be about $600,000, but one could easily imagine that a home that large (15 rooms at the time) and on over 600 acres, and on the Hudson to boot, would be worth at least ten times that amount in today’s real estate market.
+In today’s money that would be about $600,000, but one could easily imagine that a home that large (15 rooms at the time) with over 600 acres, and on the Hudson to boot, would be worth at least ten times that amount in today’s real estate market.
 James remodeled and enlarged the home over the next 34 years until his death in 1900, when it passed to his wife Sara, FDR’s mother.
-Franklin married Eleanor in 1905 and they lived in the home, along with his mother, returning often after the future president purchased a town house in the city.
+Franklin and Eleanor moved in as newlyweds and lived there with his mother, with Franklin returning often after the future president purchased a town house in the city.
 During his 12-year presidency FDR visited Springwood more than 200 times, considering it to be his “summer White House,” although by then he’d built Top Cottage on the property for his private use.
 In 1915, Franklin and his mother engaged in the final remodeling and expansion of Springwood into the form it has today.
 He also did extensive reforestation of the surrounding land, planting some 400,000 trees.

 Below, the bedroom FDR used while president.
 During World War II, a special telephone was installed on the wall next to the bed.